TheBIMsider/ed2go-classes/README.md

 #### [Introduction to CSS3 and HTML5](https://www.ed2go.com/courses/computer-science/programming/ilc/css-and-xhtml-introduction)
 Create state-of-the-art, modern websites like the pros using CSS3 and HTML5.
 This course will provide you with the foundation you need to master these two critical and fast-growing new web languages through hands-on training and expert instruction.

-The class was taught by #### Alan Simpson, and he did a great job.
+The class was taught by **Alan Simpson**, and he did a great job.
 I high recoment taking a class taugh by Alan if you have the chance and are new to coding, or just new to the topic he is covering.
 Check out his site [HERE](https://alansimpson.me/) where he has lots of great tips and freebies.

 * [Final Project](https://thebimsider.github.io/scrimba-weekly-challenges/Word-Count/V1/)